ADA Accommodations

 Authorized

-• Visitor parking lots for 2 hours without payment.
+- For up to 2 hours without payment in parking stalls/lots designated solely as hourly, visitor or MobilePay.
 Parking longer than 2 hours will require payment at the posted rate.

 Not Authorized